 • Career mobility: Licensure is recognized across all 50 U.S. states and territories through comity agreements, making it easier to work in different jurisdictions.

-What Are the 16 Topic Areas on the FE Civil Exam?
+What Topics Are on the FE Civil Exam?

 The FE Civil exam draws from 16 distinct knowledge areas.
 NCEES publishes an exam specification that assigns each topic a percentage range, which translates to an approximate number of questions out of 110.
 Here is the full breakdown: